Olray/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# GGCompress

+Demo how to add translations to your app with GnuGetText for Delphi and compress them with ZLib.

 # ProgressBar

 I needed some simple and embeddable progress bar frame... this is what I came up with in less than 1 hour.